-Here is a complete look at refinishing a bathtub & shower tile surround in your bathroom.
-Tips, tricks, what to realistically expect, also a product review for the Rustoleum Tub & Tile Refinishing Kit, & how to make your bathtub & tile look new again.
+Here is a complete look at what it takes refinishing a bathtub & shower tile surround in your bathroom.
+Tips, tricks, what to realistically expect, also a product review for the Rustoleum Tub & Tile Refinishing Kit, in how to make your bathtub & tile look new again.

 I am a fairly cheap person in general… I try not to spend money unless it is absolutely necessary for my survival, or my happiness…and this particular project was absolutely necessary for my happiness while I am renting a very run-down little old house.
 I am super grateful that I was able to still find a place to rent that is within my budget (the housing market where I live is insane right now), but I just had to do something about the bathroom situation to even feel like I could have company over without being embarrassed.